-Specifically, to compute each business's total revenue generated, we took the sum of their estimated revenue in the first year (assumed to be equal to half of their reported annual turnover) plus the estimated revenue generated in any additional years they had been in business beyond the first year (multiplying their reported annual turnover by the number of additional years beyond the first year that they had been in business).
-For businesses who report only being in business for one year or less, we estimate their total revenue generated as simply their reported annual turnover.
+Specifically, to compute each business's total revenue generated, we took the sum of their estimated revenue in the first year (assumed to be equal to half of their reported annual turnover) plus the estimated revenue generated in any additional years they had been in business beyond the first year (multiplying their reported annual turnover by the number of additional years beyond the first year (by the stimated revenue generated as simply their reported annual turnover.
 We then computed the grand total sum of total revenue generated across all reporting businesses.